 - Faux jaguar fur (use scraps left over from your hip wrap)

-- Maya print fabric—you just need scraps so you can get sample sizes (also available here)
+- Maya print fabric (you just need scraps, so you can get by with a sample swatch)

 - Two packs of green brass drops